 Cats are required to wear a collar and registration tag to ensure that owned cats can be easily identified and returned to their owner.

-Once registered, if any details relating to your cat registration change (e.g. change of address) you must notify the Shire of Kalamunda by completing and returning the change of details form.
+Once registered, if any details relating to your cat registration change (e.g. change of address) you must notify the City of Kalamunda by completing and returning the change of details form.

 Limits on cat numbers

 The legislation does not limit the number of cats that can be owned.
-The maximum number of cats is three (3) per property within the Shire of Kalamunda.
+The maximum number of cats is three (3) per property within the City of Kalamunda.

 The local law limiting cat numbers, will not apply to cats currently owned before the introduction of the Local Law.
 However an owner will not be able to replace a cat if it is sold, given away or dies, until they are down to the required number.

 Pensioners pay only half of the stated fees on presentation of their Pensioner Concession Card.

 Please forward a cheque or money order for the animal registration fee applicable.